-The report’s analysis is divided into three main sections based on the topic area pillars of the NAMI 2020-2025 Strategic Plan: people should get help early, get the best possible care and be diverted from criminal justice system involvement.
+The report’s analysis is divided into three main sections based on the pillars of the NAMI 2020-2025 Strategic Plan: People should get help early, get the best possible care and be diverted from criminal justice system involvement.

-Areas of focus covered in the report include:
+Areas of focus covered in the NAMI State Legislation Report: Trends in State Mental Health Policy (2022) include: